caltechlibrary/dataset/docs/dataset/index.md

 ```
     -c, -collection           sets the collection to be used
+    -client-secret            set the client secret path and filename for GSheet access
     -e, -examples             display examples
     -generate-markdown-docs   output documentation in Markdown
     -h, -help                 display help